v3rm0n/client-banklink/README.md

 # Client Banklink
-This is a simple JS implementation of IPizza and Nordea banklinks for testing your web application.
+This is a simple JS implementation of IPizza banklink for testing your web application.
 Because this works on the client side there are some limitations:
 * Only GET is supported.
-* Private key and cert are exposed to the client.
+* Private key and cert are exposed to the browser.
+* VK_AUTO requests emulated on client side.

 ## How to use
 * Sign packet parameters with MERCHANT_PRIVATE_KEY(in js/scripts.js)
+* Send authentication request to auth/swed.html with parameters in URL.
-* Send banklink request to bank.html with parameters in URL.
+* Send payment request to payment/swed.html with parameters in URL.
 * If you see a red "Verification failed!" message then something isn't right with the signature.
-* Fill in form and press the blue button
+* Fill in form and press the blue button (or red id you want to emulate failed payment, white when VK_AUTO='Y')
 * Validate response packet parameters with BANK_CERT(in js/scripts.js)

 ## Update: 22.07.12
-Currently only Swedbank(or possibly other IPizza banks) 4001 request and 3002 response works.
+Currently only Swedbank(or possibly other IPizza banks) works.
+Not much validation of parameters is done.